tashian/heal.lgbt/content/_index.md

 Article: [Psychotherapy never cleared my ‘brain fog’ and mental health woes.
 So I tried neurofeedback.](https://www.washingtonpost.com/health/neurofeedback-brain-fog-mental-health/2021/09/17/d05e849a-e4e4-11eb-8aa5-5662858b696e_story.html) (Washington Post, September 18, 2021)

 #### Psychedelic and psychoactive drugs
-There’s strong evidence that drugs like MDMA (ecstacy/molly), psychedelic mushrooms, ayahuasca, and LSD, when used in therapy or with a guide, are among the fastest and most effective treatments for complex PTSD.
+There's strong evidence that drugs like MDMA (ecstacy/molly), psychedelic mushrooms, ayahuasca, and LSD, when used in therapy or with a guide, are among the fastest and most effective treatments for complex PTSD.
 Yes, they come with risks.
-This is an area of ongoing exploration and recent experimentation, with the FDA currently in stage 3 trials of MDMA-assisted psychotherapy.
-If all goes as expected, MDMA will become legal for trauma therapy in several countries by 2021.
+This is an area of ongoing exploration and research.
+In August 2024, the FDA declined to approve MDMA-assisted therapy for PTSD, requesting additional Phase 3 clinical trials to further establish safety and efficacy.
+While this represented a setback, research continues and MDMA therapy may still become available in the future pending further study.

+##### Ketamine-Assisted Therapy (KAT)

+Ketamine-Assisted Therapy is currently one of the most accessible medicine-assisted therapies for trauma, depression, and PTSD.
+Unlike classical psychedelics (psilocybin, LSD) or entactogens (MDMA), ketamine is a **dissociative anesthetic** that works through different neurological mechanisms.

+**How KAT differs from other psychedelics:**

+- **MDMA** works primarily on serotonin, dopamine, and oxytocin systems, creating feelings of empathy, safety, and connection.
+It's particularly effective for processing traumatic memories in a state of reduced fear.
+Currently not FDA-approved and harder to access legally.

+- **Psilocybin** (magic mushrooms) and **LSD** are classical psychedelics that work primarily on serotonin receptors, often creating visual experiences and profound shifts in consciousness.
+They can provide new perspectives and spiritual insights.
+Research is ongoing but not yet widely available clinically.

+- **Ketamine** works through NMDA receptor antagonism and rapid neuroplasticity.
+It creates a dissociative state that can provide distance from rigid thought patterns and emotional pain.
+Unlike classical psychedelics, ketamine is **already FDA-approved** as an anesthetic and is available off-label for therapy, making it much more accessible.

+- **Ayahuasca** is a traditional plant medicine combining DMT with MAO inhibitors, typically used in ceremonial contexts.
+The experience is often longer and more physically intense than other psychedelics.

+**What makes ketamine unique:** The dissociative quality of ketamine can help people step outside their usual patterns of thinking and feeling, creating space for new insights and neural pathways.
+Sessions are typically shorter (1-2 hours) compared to psilocybin or LSD (6-8 hours).
+The therapy is often done in a clinical setting with integration support.

+**Accessibility:** Because ketamine is already an FDA-approved medication, many clinics offer ketamine-assisted therapy legally.
+This makes it currently more accessible than MDMA or psilocybin therapy, though it can still be expensive and is not always covered by insurance.

+**Important:** Like all medicine-assisted therapies, ketamine works best when combined with psychotherapy and integration support.
+The medicine itself is just one part of the healing process — the therapeutic relationship, preparation, and integration are essential.

 [MAPS](https://maps.org/) &mdash; Multidisciplinary Association for Psychedelic Studies
 [Psychedelic Integration](https://integration.maps.org/) &mdash; MAPS directory of therapists who help people integrate a psychedelic experience